gravitational/teleport/docs/README.md

 * We did not use `--token` flag this time, because "luna" is already a member of the cluster.
 * We renamed "luna" to "db" because this machine is running a database.
 This name only exists within Teleport, the actual hostname has not changed.
-* We assigned a static label "location" to this host and set it to "viriginia".
+* We assigned a static label "location" to this host and set it to "virginia".
 * We also assigned a dynamic label "arch" which will evaluate `/bin/uname -m` command once an hour and assign the output to this label value.

 Lets take a look at our cluster now: